-In fiscal year 2016, Reentry Planning provided pre-release individualized reentry planning services through the use of the Texas Risk Assessment System (TRAS) to 23,522 eligible offenders scheduled for release within six months.
-During this same year, the division processed and submitted applications for 51,925 Social Security cards and 46,210 certified birth certificates.
-As a result of verified Social Security cards and certified birth certificates, 26,385 inquiries were submitted to the Texas Department of Public Safety leading to 14,511 applications for Texas identification cards for releasing offenders.
-Copies of a division reentry resource directory containing more than 42,000 resources were made available for offender review in multiple locations on prison units and state jails.
-RID provided coordination and oversight for the Veterans Reentry Dorm program at the Travis County State Jail and identified and helped 454 eligible offenders file post-release pension reinstatement claims, as well as veteran benefit applications.
+In fiscal year 2017, Reentry Planning provided pre-release individualized reentry planning services through the use of the Texas Risk Assessment System (TRAS) to 23,957 eligible offenders scheduled for release within six months.
+During this same year, the division processed and submitted applications for 38,563 Social Security cards and 43,378 certified birth certificates.
+As a result of verified Social Security cards and certified birth certificates, 28,442 inquiries were submitted to the Texas Department of Public Safety leading to 16,914 applications for Texas identification cards for releasing offenders.
+Copies of the division reentry resource directory containing more than 42,000 resources were made available for offender review in multiple locations on TDCJ correctional facilities.